 1. Reduce Salt

-The key to lowering high blood pressure is getting your salt consumption down to no more than 1,500 mg a day (that’s about ½ a teaspoon, or one turkey and cheese sandwich from Panera).
+The key to a high blood pressure diet is getting your salt consumption down to no more than 1,500 mg a day (that’s about ½ a teaspoon, or one turkey and cheese sandwich from Panera).

 Here’s why salt matters.
 Your body works to maintain a balance of liquid and salt.
 If you eat too much salt, your body compensates by pulling in more fluid (why your ankles and fingers swell after the tortilla chips) which results in your blood pressure rising.